andnil5/-dd2480-grp12-assignment2/README.md

 4. **Storing history:**
 The CI server stores the history of builds, even when the server restarts.
 A single URl exists that lists all builds, whilst each and every build also has its own URL containing build information (commit identifier, build date and build logs).

+## Motivation :man_student: :woman_student:

+This is a group assignment, in the course *Software Engineering Fundamentals* at KTH, with the purpose of teaching continuous integration.
+The assignment is conducted in spring 2021.

 ## Statement of Contributions :thought_balloon:

 **Maja Tennander**: handling response<br/>